- Sydney City Tour

 Distance: 312km (194miles)

-On your way to Melbourne, why not stop at Phillip Island, the home of the Fairy Penguins and so called as they are the smallest breed of penguin.
+On your way to Melbourne, why not stop at Phillip Island, the home of the Fairy Penguins, so called as they are the smallest breed of penguin.
 At dusk, they emerge from the surf, completely ignoring the thousands of curious onlookers.
 The island has a major wildlife reserve where you can see koalas, fur seals, pelicans, mutton-birds and various other sea birds.
 Also on the island you’ll find the Australian Dairy Centre, a museum explaining the history of the dairy industry plus a cheese factory where you can taste and buy the local produce.

 Distance: 200km (124miles)